List of Girls und Panzer characters: Anglerfish Team

 An excitable girl who is obsessed with tanks, militaria and military field survival techniques, though this often led her to be very lonely during her childhood.
-Having been inspired by Miho, Yukari joined the Panzer class and became friends with her.
-Was originally anglerfish team's gunner, but later volunteered for the loader position.
+Having been inspired by Miho, Yukari joined the Sensha-dō team and became friends with her.
+Was originally Anglerfish Team's gunner, but later volunteered for the loader position.
 She admires Miho, and even calls her "Nishizumi-dono".
 In the Das Finale film series, she has advanced to the rank of Student Council Vice-President.